Endpoint Services, Munki, Using Munki to Upgrade macOS

-- For a managed install, the ~5GB installer will be downloaded and then offered on the 'Updates' tab in Managed Software Center the next time Munki runs after the manifest is modified, usually within an hour or two as long as the device has a network connection.
-It will not present the pre-upgrade alert; and as with any other managed install, it will block all other pending and future software updates until it is run.
+- For a managed install, the installer will be downloaded and then offered on the 'Updates' tab in Managed Software Center the next time Munki runs, usually within an hour or two as long as the device is awake and online.
+It will not present the pre-upgrade alert; and, as with any other managed install, it will block all other pending and future software updates until it is run.
 For this reason, optional installs may be a better choice than managed installs in situations when the end user will be performing the upgrade.

 As indicated in Managed Software Center, OS upgrades (whether optional or managed) do require a restart and a wired connection (as most wifi connections do not persist after logout), and may take up to several hours to complete, depending on the age of the hardware and the type of hard drive.
 Upgrades on SSDs will take considerably less time to complete.
 As with any macOS upgrade, there is always a possibility that the upgrade process may hang, become caught in a restart loop, or otherwise fail to succeed.
 For this reason, it's best to schedule upgrades when the Mac is on campus, or when it can be brought to campus if post-upgrade support is required.